From Proof to Practice

 Identified Bottleneck Aug 2025

-MAGI v5 Performance Issue
+MAGI Decision Core v5 Performance Issue

 What we tried: Synchronous deliberation for real-time applications.